rajnandale/react_goodjob/README.md

-# ⚡ React + Vite Frontend
+# ⚡ React + Vite Frontend : GOODJOB

-Welcome to the **React + Vite** project!
+Welcome to the **GOODJOB** MERN project!
 This repository contains the JavaScript version of our frontend, but we also offer a TypeScript version for those who prefer strong typing and enhanced development features. 🎉

 ## 🚀 Explore the TypeScript Version